Zuhayr-Damji/PastPaperQuestions/README.md

 # Past Paper Questions

-emmet
-multiple cursor
-nodejs init
+A website that stores a bunch of past paper questions for a GCSE student on a range of subjects

 TODO:
-  1. Get Questions (may need to contact people)
-  2. View Questions by topic
-  3. Stitch Random questions combined into a paper with mark schemes

-People to get Qs from:
+  learn how to init nodejs
+  learn how to use github with vscode

+who i have asked from:
   physics and maths tutor
   study mind
   save my exams
+  revision world

+yet to ask from:
   aqa
   google
   ask people

-on load question:
-  parse query parameter
+who said yes: